 Column Description Mandatory AccessCount The number of times that the server application was accessed.
 No AccessDate The date on which the server application was accessed.
 No AccessingDeviceComputerName The ComputerName of the accessing device (through which the server application was accessed).
 No, if AccessingUser is specified.
 AccessingDeviceDomain The domain name of the accessing device.
 No AccessingDeviceIPAddress The IP address of the accessing device.
 No, if AccessingUser is specified.
 AccessingDeviceSerialNo The serial number of the accessing device.
 No AccessingUser The DOMAIN/SAMAccountName for the accessing user.
 No, if Accessing Device IPAddress or Accessing Device Computer Name is specified.
 ComputerID The ComputerID of the accessed device (where the server application has been installed).
 It must match the ComputerID specified for this device in the Computer spreadsheet, or the row will be ignored.
 Uploading the Computer spreadsheet is mandatory with the CAL inventory upload.
 Yes Edition The edition of the accessed server application as reported by the access evidence.
 This data is not used for access recognition.
 No InventoryDate Inventory date of the evidence.
 If not provided, defaults to the current Coordinated Universal Time (UTC).
-No ProductName The product name of the accessed application as reported by the access evidence.
-For all supported server applications (except SCCM), the Version and Edition (if present) is included in the ProductName.
-For example, Microsoft SharePoint Server 2013 Enterprise Preview Yes
+No

-Column Description Mandatory Version The version of the accessed server application as reported by the access evidence.
-Note: This column should be populated only for SCCM.
+Column Description Mandatory ProductName The product name of the accessed application as reported by the access evidence.
+For all supported server applications except Microsoft Endpoint Configuration Manager (previously Microsoft SCCM), the Version and Edition (if present) is included in the ProductName.
+For example, Microsoft SharePoint Server 2013 Enterprise Preview Yes Version The version of the accessed server application as reported by the access evidence.
+Note: This column should be populated only for Microsoft Endpoint Configuration Manager (previously Microsoft SCCM).
 No